Athlete Selection and Notification

 The athlete will then divide the sample between the B Sample and A Sample bottles and seal them.
 The DCO will not handle any of the equipment during the procedure unless requested to do so by the athlete.
 The athlete is to maintain control of the sample until the sample is sealed.

-Once the sample is sealed, the athlete will be asked to place the B Sample and A Sample bottles into plastic bags and into a cardboard box.
+Once the sample is sealed, the athlete will be asked to place the B Sample and A Sample bottles into the WADA-certified bags and cardboard box.

 Sample Collection Forms

-The DCO and athlete will complete sample collection forms together, either hard-copy or via the USADA Paperless Sample Collection System, to document the circumstances of the sample collection process.
+The DCO and athlete will complete sample collection forms together, either hard-copy or digitally, to document the circumstances of the sample collection process.
 Additionally, In accordance with the instructions on the doping control official record (DCOR), the athlete should declare any substance or medication they may have taken.
 They also should provide details of any Therapeutic Use Exemptions (TUEs) they may have on file.

 For information on medical declarations including TUEs, please click here.

-The athlete should check the entire DCOR thoroughly to ensure that the information is accurate and correct.
+The athlete should check the entire DCOR thoroughly to ensure that the information is accurate.
 The athlete’s name is not on the form that goes to the laboratory.

 The laboratory reports all results based on the unique sample code numbers.
 The athlete should keep a copy of the DCOR in a safe place.

-Finally, the athlete should include any comments on the athlete evaluation survey and return it to USADA.
+Finally, the athlete can include any comments on the athlete evaluation survey and return it to USADA.

 To help ensure a level-playing field globally, elite athletes participate in no-notice, in-competition and out-of-competition urine and blood testing in accordance with the World Anti-Doping Agency’s (WADA) International Standards.
 The sample collection and analysis process is designed to ensure security of the sample during and after collection, as well as sample anonymity during the analysis process.